langurmonkey/website-source/content/blog/2025/local-llm-rag.md

 Add of existing embedding ID: doc_paper_jwst
 Add of existing embedding ID: doc_gaiasky_web

-Query: JWST and exoplanets.
-Context: [...]
-Question: JWST and exoplanets.
+Ask a question (or type 'exit' to quit): JWST and exoplanets.
-Answer:
 The James Webb Space Telescope (JWST) will play a significant role in exoplanet research by providing new capabilities for characterizing their atmospheres.
 The telescope\'s Mid-InfraRed instrument (MIRI) coronagraphs are capable of